ezgi-c/todo-app/README.md

 ![uml](uml.png)

 - reafactor to use Context
-    - moving state to App
+    - moved state to App, passed state variables down to Todo component via `useContext`

 - use MAntine for styling.(80% of styling done today)

 What isContext?